arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 number of DBServers in the to-be-restored-to cluster.

-To modify the number of _shards_ or the _replication factor_ for all or just some collections, *arangorestore*, starting from v3.3.22 and v3.4.2,  provides the options `--number-of-shards` and `--replication-factor`.
+To modify the number of _shards_ or the _replication factor_ for all or just some collections, *arangorestore* provides the options `--number-of-shards` and `--replication-factor` (starting from v3.3.22 and v3.4.2).
 These options can be specified multiple times as well, in order to override the settings for dedicated collections, e.g.

-    unix> arangorestore --number-of-shards 2 --number-of-shards mycollection=3 --number-of-shards test=4
+    arangorestore --number-of-shards 2 --number-of-shards mycollection=3 --number-of-shards test=4

 The above will restore all collections except "mycollection" and "test" with 2 shards. "mycollection" will have 3 shards when restored, and "test" will have 4.
 It is possible to omit the default value